Submanifold/BezierGreen/README.md

 Where to build the binaries: Create a `build` folder in the root directory and select this folder.

 Then, click `Configure`, select `Visual Studio`.
-Click `Specify toolchain file for cross-compiling`, and specify the location of your vcpkg (you can download vcpkg to the project root directory).
+Click `Specify toolchain file for cross-compiling`, and specify the location of your vcpkg (path/to/vcpkg/scripts/buildsystems/vcpkg.cmake).
+You can download vcpkg to the project root directory.
 The required packages are in `vcpkg.json`, and using CMake-gui to select the toolchain should automatically download the required packages.
 If you encounter errors related to Vulkan during the configuration process, you can download [Vulkan](https://vulkan.lunarg.com/sdk/home) from the following link and configure the system environment variables accordingly.

 After that, the Visual Studio project `cageDeformation3D.sln` will be generated in the `build` directory.
 Select the `RelWithDebInfo` mode, build the solution, and the `cageDeformation3D.exe` will be generated.
 If any DLL files are missing, simply place the corresponding files in the same directory as `cageDeformation3D.exe`.
+It doesn’t matter if there are individual errors related to the CMake version, as long as the cageDeformation3D.exe is successfully generated.

 The abbreviation of our method is BGC.